rur/treetop/README.markdown

 Treetop is a prototype which aims to close the gap by extending the conventional model of multi-page navigation with partial page transitions.
 Treetop endpoints are capable of rendering a valid HTML document, or snippets to modify a loaded page as needed.

 No magic, or comp-sci exuberance.
-The focus is to find an uncomplicated mechanism to achieve this, while staying as close as possible to the standard model of HTML over HTTP.
+The purpose is to find an uncomplicated mechanism to achieve this, while staying as close as possible to the standard model of HTML over HTTP.

 #### No client configuration necessary